minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-27-Lightweight_Persistence_Centric_System.markdown

 However, although its characteristics such as x10 times capacity and non-volatile, it also has limitations since its lower performance than volatile memory with hard to use.
 In this paper, the researchers suggest LightPC: easy to use non-volatile computing platform consist of dedicated OS.

-The following summarizes represent the contributions of the paper
+The following summarizes represent the contributions of the paper:

 * Open-Channel architecture for PMEM